 I’ve seen a lot over the years as I’ve done hundreds of car audio installations – and unfortunately, I saw a lot of good people end up with a terrible sounding system or heard about them getting ripped off.
 I don’t want that to happen to you.

-I’ve put together an extensive guide to help you get started and give you lots of buying information, diagrams, installation steps, and a general understanding of the details you need to know.
+I’ve put together an extensive guide to help you get started and offer buying information, diagrams, installation steps, and more to help you along the way.